jcjones/jsonresume-theme-bootstrap-icons/README.md

  ]
 ```

-As of now, the "Classy" theme supports the following profiles in the bio.profiles array:
+As of now, the "Classy" theme supports the following profiles in the bio.profiles array.

 * Facebook
 * Twitter